This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What is MRSA?

 MRSA (methicillin-resistant Staphylococcus aureus) is a strain of staph bacteria that can cause infection.
-Staph bacteria are normal on your skin and in your nose.
-They do not usually cause infection.
-The bacteria can cause an infection if they get inside your body through a break in your skin.
 Usually, antibiotics are used to kill bacteria.
 MRSA bacteria are resistant to the common antibiotics used to treat Staph infections.
-MRSA infections are most common as skin infections.
-You can also have MRSA bacteria in your blood, lungs, heart, and bone.
+This makes MRSA hard to treat.
+MRSA most commonly causes a skin or soft tissue infection.
+Bacteria may get into your skin or soft tissue through a cut, sore, or incision.
+MRSA may spread to your blood, lungs, heart, and bone.

 What increases my risk for MRSA?

-- Contact or touching the infected skin of someone who has MRSA
+- Touching the infected skin of someone who has MRSA

 - Living in the same household as someone with MRSA

 - History of MRSA infection